zk4x/zyx/README.md

 # Zyx

 Zyx is machine learning library written in Rust.
-Most ML algorithms can be created with tensors and operations on them.
+Most ML models can be created with just tensors and operations on them.
 Tensors must be stored somewhere.
 Zyx can use both RAM and VRAM (on the gpu) to store tensors.

 This is how you create gpu backend.
-First add opencl backend as dependency.
+First add OpenCL, CUDA or WGPU backend as dependency.
 ```shell
 cargo add zyx-opencl
 ```
-And then create the device in your code.
+And then initialize the device in your code.
 ```rust
 let dev = zyx_opencl::default()?;
 ```
-Now you can create Tensors.
+Now you can create tensors.
 ```rust
 let x = dev.randn([2, 2], DType::F32);
 let y = dev.tensor([[2., -3.], [4., 1.]]);